workerscomp 1

 • Volunteers

-Additionally, sole proprietors and members of a partnership are not covered unless they elect to be with their insurer.
+Additionally, sole proprietors and partnership members are only covered if they elect to be with their insurer.

 How To Report a Workplace Injury

-If you have been involved in a workplace accident, follow these five steps after an injury at work.
-You must report your workplace injury to your employer within 30 days to ensure that you receive workers’ compensation benefits; however, you should report your injury or occupational disease as soon as possible.
+If you have been involved in a workplace accident, you must report your workplace injury to your employer within 30 days.
+Prompt reporting of your injury or occupational disease immediately ensures you receive workers’ compensation benefits.

-Your notice to your employer should be in writing and include:
+Your notice to your employer should be in writing and include the following:

-• The date, time, and place the injury occurred
+• The date, time, and place where the injury occurred

-The workers’ compensation system is like a compromise between employees and employers that allows employees to get benefits regardless of who was at fault, and in return, employers get protection from most lawsuits.
-However, after a workplace accident, employers and their insurance companies may try to make the process of obtaining workers’ compensation benefits extremely difficult.
-They may attempt to argue that the injury was not work-related, and the insurance company may deny a legitimate claim solely for the purpose of protecting its bottom line.
+The Missouri workers’ compensation system is like a compromise between employees and employers, allowing workers to get benefits regardless of who was at fault.
+In return, employers get protection from most lawsuits.
+However, after a workplace accident, employers and their insurance companies may try to make obtaining workers’ compensation benefits difficult.
+They may attempt to argue that the injury was not work-related, and the insurance company may deny a legitimate claim solely to protect its bottom line.

 Workers’ compensation laws do not protect employers from ALL lawsuits.
-An employee may sue their employer in civil court if:
+As an employee, you may sue your employer in civil court if:

-• The employee did not receive the workers’ compensation benefits they were entitled to
+• You did not receive the workers’ compensation benefits you were entitled to

-• The employer or a coworker intentionally caused harm to the employee
+• Your employer or a coworker intentionally caused you harm

-• The employee was fired for filing a workers’ comp claim
+• You were fired for filing a workers’ comp claim

-We provide the best legal representation to work injury victims across Missouri and ensure they get the compensation they deserve.
-Employees are often unaware of the laws governing workers’ compensation and do not know their rights.
-Our experienced workers’ compensation attorneys in Camdenton and Lebanon know that these issues can be difficult and confusing, and we are here to help.
+At Deputy & Mizell, we provide the best legal representation of work injury claims across Missouri and ensure you get the compensation you deserve.
+Employees are often unaware of workers’ compensation laws and do not know their rights.
+Our experienced workers’ compensation attorneys in Camdenton and Lebanon know these issues can be complex and confusing, and we are here to help.

-Workers’ compensation benefits cover the expenses of employees who are harmed while performing job-related duties.
-This includes injuries that occur while traveling on business, running an office errand, or at a work-related social function.
-Injuries that develop over time are also covered, such as strain or stress injuries from performing repetitive physical tasks.
-Illnesses covered by workers’ comp include diseases that result from workplace conditions, such as lung disease or cancer from exposure to toxic chemicals, for example.
+Workers’ compensation benefits cover your expenses if you are harmed while performing job-related duties.
+This includes injuries while traveling on business, running an office errand, or during a work-related social function.
+Injuries that develop over time, such as strain or stress injuries from repetitive physical tasks, are also covered.
+Illnesses covered by workers’ comp include diseases resulting from workplace conditions, such as lung disease or cancer from exposure to toxic chemicals.

 • Lost wages

-• Medical expenses such as costs associated with emergency room and hospital visits, drug prescriptions, required surgeries, ongoing treatment, rehabilitation, and retraining
+• Medical care expenses such as emergency room and hospital visits

-In incidents where an employee is killed in a work-related accident, the employee’s family may be entitled to workers’ comp survivor benefits including funeral and burial expenses.
+If an employee is killed in a work-related accident, their family may be entitled to workers’ comp death benefits, including funeral and burial expenses.

 Discuss Your Claim With an Experienced Workers’ Compensation Attorney in Camdenton and Lebanon, MO